9 Uses for Old Jeans

-There’s few things more comfortable than a beloved, broken-in pair of jeans.
+There’re few things more comfortable than a beloved, broken-in pair of jeans.
 But some day, when the denim’s faded, the seams have split and the cuffs have frayed, you’re going to be faced with a harsh reality: All good jeans must someday meet their end.
-But rather than let that precious fabric go to waste balled up in the back of your closet or, worse yet, getting tossed in the trash, you can (and should) repurpose and reuse those precious pants.
+Rather than let that precious fabric go to waste balled up in the back of your closet or, worse yet, tossed in the trash, you can (and should) repurpose and reuse those precious pants.

 The durability, heft and stylishness of denim make it a great and versatile fabric for a variety of projects and purposes.
 Here are some great uses for your old jeans.

 Coffee Cozy: Cut down on wasted cardboard coffee sleeves by making your very own denim coffee cozy from an old pair of pants.
 Simply snip the fabric to fit your favorite sized cup or mug and hem the top and bottom. [via Doctor Popular]

-Knee Pads: Gardening is a great hobby, but sometimes digging around in the dirt all day can be tiring on the knees.
+Knee Pads: Gardening is a great hobby, but sometimes digging in the dirt all day can be hard on the knees.
 Transform an old pair of jeans into a padded mat to spare your tired limbs while you garden.
 This handy guide will show you how to make a handsome knee pad, but for a quick and easy alternative that requires no sewing, simply cut off one pant leg, stuff it full of something soft and tie off each end with a zip tie.
 Of course, another way to save your knees is to hire a local landscaper. [via Martha Stewart]

 Patching Other Jeans: Don’t let a small tear force you to toss an otherwise perfectly good pair of jeans.
 Cut patches from an old pair to fix up a current pair of pants.
 Use a bit of fabric glue to stick the patch on, and just like that, your pants have been fixed.